pripakhotness81/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s essential to stay current on new trends and technologies.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2024-01-28
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clear, concise code that can be easily understood and maintained by others.
+Remember that code is read far more often than it's written, so prioritize readability and modularity over premature optimization.
+Always keep in mind the SOLID principles, DRY (Don't Repeat Yourself) principle, and KISS (Keep It Simple, Stupid) principle.
+Continuously refactor your codebase to improve its quality, and embrace testing as a means to ensure reliability and prevent regressions.
+Lastly, invest time in understanding the problem domain thoroughly before diving into coding, for clarity at the start saves days of debugging later."

+In essence, the wisdom lies in writing clean, maintainable code that solves the problem effectively without unnecessary complexity.